 St. Thomas, Ontario is the little city that could, and continues to, chug along making progress and impressing others with its determination and innovation.
 The street art in St. Thomas reflects how the citizens have built and transformed their hometown numerous times.
 Over the course of the last 2 locked-down years, St. Thomas has had an explosion of colour burst throughout its downtown.
 It’s really a remarkable city, brimming with resourcefulness and creativity that I hope more people will visit to see for themselves.

-This post is brought to you in partnership with Railway City Tourism.
-While I was compensated for this trip, everything you read is my own personal experience and opinion.
+Disclaimer: This post is brought to you in partnership with Railway City Tourism.
+Everything you read is my own personal experience and opinion.

 Where is St. Thomas, Ontario?

 St. Thomas is a 30-minute drive south of London and about 20 minutes north of Port Stanley in southwestern Ontario.
 It’s the perfect in-between city in many ways.
 For example, London’s population is approximately 500,000 and Port Stanley’s is around 2,100, with St. Thomas in the middle(ish) at 40,000 residents.
 Because of its proximity to Lake Erie and its location in the trade corridor with the States, St. Thomas quickly became known as “Canada’s Railway Capital” in the late 1800s.
 Today it’s a quick jaunt into the big city for concerts and events, and a short drive to the beach.
 Sounds pretty enticing, doesn’t it?